MariaSchoinaki/Big-Data-Management-Systems/project_2_MongoDB/README.md

 > Department of Informatics, Athens University of Economics and Business <br />
 > p3210122@aueb.gr <br/><br/>

-Below is the write-up template with each question, the exact command used, the observed output, and space for a short explanatory comment when needed. **We ran the queries in both our machines and had slighlty different results (seed).**
+Below is the write-up template with each question, the exact command used, the observed output, and space for a short explanatory comment when needed. **We ran the queries in both our machines and had slighlty different results (due to the random seed).**

 ---